 Can a Dehumidifier Kill Mold?

 Until recently, dehumidifiers haven’t been used very often as many individuals were not aware of their benefits.
 But thanks to growing awareness, property owners have learned that dehumidifiers have the ability to protect personal contents and building materials from water damage.
-So in addition to keeping moisture levels low, they can improve the comfortability (and sometimes breathability) of the home or building.
+So in addition to keeping moisture levels low, they can improve the comfort (and sometimes breathability) of the home or building.

 In addition, they also provide many health benefits, such as “thinning out” the air, allowing individuals battling asthma to breathe more easily.
 It can also help to prevent mold growth, keeping beads of water from developing on building materials and contents.